FOLK & FASHION

 John Williams: Viktor’s Tale

-Two Rivers Chamber Orchestra Principal Clarinetist, David Drosinos, opens "Salt of the Earth" with pieces that explore the energy of life of Central Europe.
+We open with Bartòk's Romanian Folk Dances derived from the music of the traditional dances of Transylvania, Romania, and Hungary.
+Two Rivers Chamber Orchestra Principal Clarinetist, David Drosinos, is featured in "Salt of the Earth" with pieces that explore the energy of life of Central Europe.
 Israeli composer Paul Ben-Haim's Pastorale Variée is wistful and bucolic, while John Williams' Viktor's Tale contrasts with great vigor.
-We close with what is perhaps Robert Schumann's most effusive and resplendent work, and one that seems to encompass the totality of joyful life along the Rhine.
+We close with Haydn's final symphony, a masterpiece written with hat doffed to the Londoners for whom it was written.
+The piece is profound and also by turns jaunty, strong, expressive, and, of course, earthy .

 The orchestra is composed of fine musicians from the Baltimore-Washington area, many of them talented members of the Shepherd University music department faculty.
 The orchestra’s exciting programming provides “something for everyone” on each concert, regardless of personal listening preference or prior exposure to classical music.
 Concerts feature selections from well-known classical orchestra repertoire, often an outstanding soloist, and at least one, usually lesser-known, newer composition of wide appeal.